paulvivier/status/README.md

 [ [Blog](http://www.vivier.net/blog) ]

 ## May 12, 2026 - Goodbye 55
 Working on a 4x3 tulip painting, may be close to finishing.
 Tore up kitchen ceiling (cracked plaster and drop-panel ceilings removed).
 Working on Hermes-Agent to get a agent-based workflow locally.
 Seems to be coming around.
 Painful tweaking though.
 Using Gemini to help advise and set up.
+As a test, I'm having it write a GPU temperature monitor that notifies me in Gnome when thresholds are high.

 ## April 30, 2026 - Reboot
 I have lots of ideas and inspiration from all the folks that visited for the Open Studio Tour this past weekend.
 I'm continuing a painting of open red tulips and working on a couple of telephone projects.
 Currently trying to get into EDL mode on a flip phone, hoping to use them as a way to connect the pay phone.